futuremarc/arduino-colab-course/SYLLABUS.md

 * parameters
 * camelcase
 * uppercase
+* reintroduce arduino
+* pins can either take stuff in or put stuff out (voltage)

 * pinMode()
+* INPUT
+* OUTPUT
 * digitalWrite()
 * HIGH
 * LOW
 * delay()
 * // (single line comment)
 * variables

+** IN CLASS: make pin 13 blink on and off.
+If you finish early write a sentence in morse code.

 ### CLASS 3: Electricity